dwhelan/ok_computer/README.md

 end
 ```

-# Comparison with other Monad libraries
+# Comparison with other OkComputer.Monad libraries

 ## Towel